nickpoerio/DRLND-continuous_control/Report.md

 # Project 2: Continuous Control

-For this project I decided to use a DDPG implementation developed to solve the `Pendulum` OpenAI Gym environment, and then trying to improve it, introducing variations like multiagent training and gradient clipping.
+For this project I decided to use a DDPG implementation developed to solve the `Pendulum` OpenAI Gym environment, and then tried to improve it, introducing variations like multiagent training and gradient clipping.

 ## Learning Algorithm: DDPG

 The Deep Deterministic Policy Gradient algorithm is a particular actor-critic method, where the critic is a neural network used to estimate the action value function  Q(s,a) and the actor mu(a) is another neural network that outputs the action maximizing Q. Hence, the training process evolves alternating the following steps:

 - training the Q network, minimizing the temporal difference error, with the actor network parameters fixed.
-- training the actor nework mu, maximizing Q(s,mu(s,a)), with the Q network parameter fixed
+- training the actor nework mu, maximizing Q(s,mu(s,a)), with the Q network parameter fixed.

 The high affinity with the DQN algorithm allows to use also the following improvements: